typesense/firestore-typesense-search/README.md

 >
 > When self-hosting Typesense, you want to make sure you set `--api-port=443` and also get an SSL certificate from say [LetsEncrypt](https://letsencrypt.org/) or any registrar and configure Typesense to use it using the `--ssl-certificate` and `--ssl-certificate-key` [server parameters](https://typesense.org/docs/latest/api/server-configuration.html).
+> Alternatively, if you're running Typesense on your local machine, you can also set up a local HTTPS tunnel using something like [ngrok](https://ngrok.com/) and use the ngrok hostname in the extension.

 ##### Example